automagica/automagica/docs/index.md

 ```
 ExcelOpenWorkbook(path=\"pathname\")
 ```
 Open a .xlsx file with Microsoft Excel.
 Make sure you enter a valid path.
 This can be a path referencing an existing .xlsx file e.g. "C:\\Users\\Bob\\Desktop\\RPA Examples\\data.xlsx".
 This will open the existing file.
-You can also enter a comletely new path.
+You can also enter a completely new path.
 In this case, the function creates a new .xlsx file with that path and opens it with Excel.
 ```
 ExcelSaveExistingWorkbook(path=\"pathname\", new_path=None)
 ```